Data Types

 dynSet()

-function dynSet<T>(wrapper: Dyn<T>, value: T): boolean
+, if supported.function dynSet<T>(wrapper: Dyn<T> | DynMut<T>, value: T): boolean

-is a field, it is equivalent to dyn.set(value)
+), it is equivalent to wrapper.set(value)

 and true